• Skip to main content

 For our testing, we used the same Fiocchi 115 grain ammo throughout the day.

-Our complete article will highlight the data for all SMEs and all pistols at each distance; however, this video will focus on the average among all expert in three categories: compact, mid-size, and full-size/competition
+Our complete article will highlight the data for all SMEs and all pistols at each distance; however, this video will focus on the average among all experts in three categories: compact, mid-size, and full-size/competition

 Compact / Sub-Compact GLOCKS